-- b.
-GECC Knowingly Substantially Assists, Aids, Abets, Encourages and Facilitates the Palm Beach Funds' Investments in the Conspiracy - 130.
-Beginning in November 2002 (first PBF I and then later PBF II), the Palm Beach Funds decided to lend to Petters, by financing Petters Capital. - 131.
+- 120. These representations were false and Petters and GECC knew them to be when made. - 121.
+As a further demonstration of trustworthiness and strength of investment, and to entice the Palm Beach Funds to raise monies and lend, in October 2002, Petters stated that Petters Capital, the identical SPE that served as GECC's "borrower," would serve the same role for the Palm Beach Funds. - 122.
+The Palm Beach Funds accepted and Holdings filed a UCC-1 in the Minnesota public records against debtor Petters Capital ("PBF Financing Statement"). - b.
+GECC Knowingly Substantially Assists, Aids, Abets, Encourages and Facilitates the Palm Beach Funds' Investments in the Conspiracy - 123.
+Beginning in November 2002 (first PBF I and then later PBF II), the Palm Beach Funds decided to lend to Petters, by financing Petters Capital. - 124.
 The Palm Beach Funds filed the PBF Financing Statement to ensure its first position lien in the collateral it financed.
 However, the Palm Beach Funds discovered that the GECC Financing Statement (filed in Minnesota in 1998) was still in effect.
-Therefore, the Palm Beach Funds realized its security interest would be behind GECC's lien. - 132.
-The Palm Beach Funds would not have done meaningful business with Petters or Petters Capital with a second-lien position.
-Thus, it required that the GECC Financing Statement be terminated. - 133.
+Therefore, the Palm Beach Funds realized its security interest would be behind GECC's lien. - 125.
+The Palm Beach Funds would not have done meaningful business with Petters or Petters Capital with a second lien position.
+Thus, it required that the GECC Financing Statement be terminated. - 126.
 On December 23, 2002, the Palm Beach Funds' counsel sent an email communication to Vennes' counsel stating in part as follows (emphasis added):